oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 #### Recreating a previously deleted Kubernetes namespace

-If you need to delete a namespace (and the resources in it) and then recreate the namespace, remember to remove the namespace from the operator's `domainNamespaces` list after you deleted the namespace, and add it back to the `domainNamespaces` list after you recreated the namespace using the `helm upgrade` command that have been shown above.
+If you need to delete a namespace (and the resources in it) and then recreate it, remember to remove the namespace from the operator's `domainNamespaces` list after you deleted the namespace, and add it back to the `domainNamespaces` list after you recreated the namespace using the `helm upgrade` commands that have been illustrated above.

 {{% notice note %}}
 Make sure that you wait a sufficient period of time between deleting and recreating the namespace because it takes time for the resources in a namespace to go way after the namespace is deleted.
-In addition, as we mentioned above, changes to the `domainNamespaces` setting is checked by the operator periodically, and the operator becomes ready to host domain resources only after the required `configmap` (namely `weblogic-domain-cm`) is initialized.
+In addition, as we have mentioned above, changes to the `domainNamespaces` setting is checked by the operator periodically, and the operator becomes ready to host domain resources only after the required domain `configmap` (namely `weblogic-domain-cm`) is initialized in the namespace.
 {{% /notice %}}

-If a domain custom resource is created in a newly recreated namespace before the namespace is ready, you may see that the introspector job pod fails to start, and you may see a warning event like the following when you check the description of the introspector pod.
+If a domain custom resource is created before the namespace is ready, you may see that the introspector job pod fails to start with a warning event like the following when you check the description of the introspector pod.
 Note that `domain1` is the name of the domain in the following example output.

 ```
 Events: